oopsmonk/documentation/getting-started/0.1/tutorials/get-started.md

 1. [Create a seed](#step-1.-create-a-seed) so you can have access to addresses that can hold IOTA tokens

-2. [Install a client library](#step-2.-install-a-client-library) so that you can interact with an IOTA network through a node
+2. [Install a client library](#step-2.-install-a-client-library) so that you can interact with an IOTA network through an IOTA node

 3. [Make a test API request](#step-2.-make-a-test-api-request) to confirm that you're connected to a synchronized node